nmeum/depp/README.md

 		-d /var/www/htdocs/git.example.org/foo \
 		<path to git repository to generate pages for>

-To automate this process create a `post-receive` hook for your repository on your git server, see `githooks(5)` for more information.
+To automate this process, create a `post-receive` hook for your repository on your git server, see `githooks(5)` for more information.
-Keep in mind that the repository page itself only needs to be regenerate if the default branch is pushed, since only the default branch is considered by `depp`.
+Keep in mind that the repository page itself only needs to be regenerated if the default branch is pushed, since only the default branch is considered by `depp`.
 As such, an exemplary `post-receive` hook may look as follows: